animo/easy-ssi/docs/plugins/plugin-eIDAS-bridge.md

 The proposed plugin would wrap around the eIDAS bridge and integrate 'crossing' the bridge into AFJ Issue Credential and AFJ Present Proof.

+## Unresolved questions

+_A list of questions still to be resolved/researched._

 ## Additional information

 _Add any specifics here that serve to clarify the concept.
 Eg. feature list, specs & designs, previous work done, future goals and extentions etc._